 Secondly, a good filter will contain a biological medium that will be helpful for the turtle.
 Basically, good germs.

-There is a lot that can be said about this subject, so if you are interested in some of the best choices for turtle filters, click here.
+There is a lot that can be said about this subject, so if you are interested in filters, check out my article on the best filters for a turtle tank.

 In general, it’s better to purchase a canister filter, as they are very powerful, easy to use and also will have multiple levels (biological, mechanical, chemical) of filtration.

 Just because turtles live much of their lives in water, doesn’t mean they sometimes need to be out of the water as well.